 Other ingredients: Unsalted butter, granulated sugar, large eggs, all-purpose flour, and baking powder.

-Alternatives: Just in case you cannot get enough or any black currants, you could still bake this cake with pretty much any kind of berry you like: blueberries, blackberries, raspberries, gooseberries.
+Alternatives: Just in case you cannot get enough or any black currants, you could still bake this cake with pretty much any kind of berry you like: red or white currants, blueberries, blackberries, raspberries, gooseberries.

-Other choices would be sweet or sour cherries, chopped peaches or nectarines, actually pretty much anything; this easy dessert is very versatile.
+- Other choices would be sweet or sour cherries, chopped peaches or nectarines, or pretty much anything; this easy dessert is very versatile.

 How to make black currant cake?